Ranjan0491/weather-forecasts/README.md

 This project uses a hexagonal architecture pattern and follows an API first approach.
 Following functionalities are available in the application via requests:

 - **GET** http request that returns a list of all weather forecast stored in the database in sorted order.
+- **GET** http request that returns today and tomorrow's weather forecast stored in the database by city.
 - **POST** http request that stores a new weather forecast data in the database.

 ##### How to build the project?